Last Updated on by Editor

 It’s located just 40 minutes by car or by train from Faro, so you won’t need to use too much of your day to get here.

 Like Faro, I also recommend you begin your time here by exploring the cultural and historical sites in the city center.
 This center is full of some of the most charming squares I’ve ever seen in Portugal, all of which are full of great restaurant and bar options.
+You can do that by walking or renting a bike in Albufeira.

 If you like history, the Albufeira Archeological Museum is a great stop to add to your itinerary.
 Another major historical attraction in the area is the ruins of the 12th- and 13th-century Islamic houses.